+School House was created in 1997 following the merger of Brook House and The Hall.
+Located within the Arch, School House is the only boarding house within Main School, which gives the boys excellent access to the vast majority of the School's teaching facilities.
 The building in which the house is situated dates back to 1884 and is the western half of The Hall, overlooking the water known as The Old Trent.
-The boarding facility was extensively refurbished to a very high standard in the summer of 2009 and ongoing improvements continue to ensure that School House offers the boys a first class home from home.
+The boarding facility was extensively refurbished to a very high standard in the summer of 2009.
+More recently, in August 2015, the House benefitted from a complete redecoration as part of Repton School's on-going commitment to maintaining the highest standard of boarding facilities.
+As such, School House offers the boys a first class home from home.

+The boys in School House are supported by a wonderfully committed team of tutors - Mr Hill (Resident), Mr Levesley, Mr Exley, Mr Hunt and Mr Burton - as well as Cherry Baker our experienced live-in Matron.
 As Houseparents, Tom and Vicky Naylor aim to promote a warm, friendly, family atmosphere that will enable each and every member of the house to enjoy day-to-day life at Repton.
 Moreover, they are committed to helping all of the boys to achieve personal and collective success during their time here - whether it be in academic, sporting or cultural fields - as well as learning the importance of good manners and tolerance.

 Tom Naylor, BSc, PGCE

 Tom is a keen sportsman - with a particular interest in hockey, football, rugby, cricket, golf and cycling – as well as being passionate about music.
-During his time at Repton, he has been heavily involved in the coaching of boys and girls hockey (taking charge of the boys 2nd XI this year), as well as having taken responsibility for boys’ athletics in the Summer Term.
-He was formerly resident tutor in The Cross and Assistant Head of Careers.
+During his time at Repton, he has been heavily involved in the coaching of boys and girls hockey, taking charge of the girls and boys 2nd XI teams, as well as having undertaken the role of Master-in-charge of boys’ athletics, prior to being appointed a Housemaster.
+Most recently he has enjoyed coaching the U16 cricket team.